 Built around 1060 by William the Conqueror, Duke of Normandy then King of England, the ducal castle in Caen is now home to the Musée de Normandie (Normandy Museum) and the Musée des Beaux Arts (Museum of Fine Arts).

-Around the cathedral, the historic centre, untouched during the events of 1944, offers a rich heritage comprising timber-framed houses, manors and townhouses.
+Around the cathedral, the historic center, untouched during the events of 1944, offers a rich heritage comprising timber-framed houses, manors, and townhouses.

 Suggestion: small group half day guided tour of the D-Day landing beaches (US Sector)

 The tour stops to visit major sites in the U.S sector.
 During the morning your guide discuss a lot of subjects about the war (from German occupation to French Resistance) and speak about so many different soldiers’ war stories.

 A stop at Pointe du Hoc, the largest German coastal battery attacked by the U.S Rangers on D-Day, will put you right in the atmosphere – the beach, the cliff, the bunkers, the bomb craters – before making a stop at the best-known Bloody Omaha.

 The last stop of the tour will be the Normandy American Cemetery, for yet another perspective of the beach from the high ground.
 Your guide will then give you the time to stay longer in the cemetery or save time for the Visitor Center, also next to Omaha Beach.

 Discovery of the Durand Cheese Factory in Camembert

 A national cultural and gastronomic heritage, Camembert is much more than a cheese it is a true symbol of France.
 The last cheese dairy that makes Camembert is located in the village of Camembert in Normandy.